 Keeping Safe in Stormy Weather

 When a storm is headed your way, make sure that you are prepared.
 As the bad weather approaches, stay informed about what the next three days will bring.
 Prepare for flooding by moving your valuables to upper floors.
-Always keep the fuel tank on your vehicles full.
+Always keep the fuel tank on your vehicles full and the battery charged if you drive an electric vehicle.

 Stay Safe During the Storm

-- Do not touch any downed power lines or broken gas lines, and report them immediately to the police or fire department.
+• Stay away from and do not touch any downed power lines or equipment, and report them immediately to the police or fire department and SDG&E.

 When Lightning Strikes a Power Line